 - Property: Processes all found property and evidence seized in the city.
 To contact the property officer, please call 606-327-2062 between 8:00 am and 3:30 pm Monday through Friday.

 - Parking Enforcement: Enforces parking regulations in the city of Ashland, including parking meters, 2 hour parking and residential parking.
 Parking ticket payment may be made through the mail, in person at the City Cashier or in any of the red curb boxes in the downtown area.

-There are two ways to obtain a police report.
+There are three ways to obtain a police report.
 The first way is to come in person to the Police Department Records Section, request the needed report and pay the fee (10 cents per page).

 The fees and requirements are set by KRS 189.635.
 Per KRS 189.635 to obtain a copy of a Vehicle Accident Report (Collision Report), you must be a party to the accident, the parent/guardian of a minor who is party to the accident, insurers of any party who is the subject of the report, or an attorney of the parties.